royhills/arp-scan/README.md

 You will need:

-- GNU `automake` and `autoconf` (if you don't have these, download the latest tarball which includes `configure`: [arp-scan-1.10.0.tar.gz](https://github.com/royhills/arp-scan/releases/download/1.10.0/arp-scan-1.10.0.tar.gz)).
+- GNU `automake` and `autoconf` (if you don't have these, you can download the latest tarball which includes `configure` instead: [arp-scan-1.10.0.tar.gz](https://github.com/royhills/arp-scan/releases/download/1.10.0/arp-scan-1.10.0.tar.gz)).
+That won't be as up to date as github, but it will be better tested.
 - The `make` utility (works with BSD make and GNU make).
 - An ANSI C compiler (tested on `gcc` and `clang`, probably works on others).
 - `libpcap` version 1.5 or later (any modern distro should have this as a binary package).
-- `libcap` to build with POSIX.1e capabilities support on Linux.
+- `libcap` to build with [POSIX.1e capabilities](https://sites.google.com/site/fullycapable/) support on Linux.
 Most Linux distros should come with runtime support by default and have a binary development package available.
 Capabilities support has been in the Linux kernel since `2.6.24` released in January 2008, and all distros I'm aware of enable support in their kernel.

-To run the Perl scripts arp-fingerprint and get-oui, you will also need `perl` and the perl modules `LWP::UserAgent` and `Text::CSV`.
+To run the Perl scripts `arp-fingerprint` and `get-oui`, you will also need `perl` and the perl modules `LWP::UserAgent` and `Text::CSV`.

 You can pass options to `configure` to control the build process.
 Run `./configure --help` for a list of options. `arp-scan` has one package-specific configure option:

 - `--with-libcap[=auto/yes/no]` Build with libcap POSIX.1e capabilities support [default=`auto`]

-    By default, configure will enable capability support if the `libcap` library and headers are installed.
+    With `auto`, configure will enable capability support if the `libcap` library and headers are installed.
 Specifying `--with-libcap` will enable support and `--without-libpcap` will disable it.

 arp-scan runs on: